Skip to Content

 Hindu Temple

 There is nothing better than visiting the 70,000 square feet Hindu Temple in Dubai to commence the celebration of Diwali.
-The temple is officially open to public of all faiths at the worship village in Dubai.
+The temple is officially open to the public of all faiths at the worship village in Dubai.

 Diwali in Abu Dhabi